oven-sh/bun/README.md

 }
 ```

 Bundled dependencies are not eligible for Hot Module Reloading.
 The code is served to browsers & bun.js verbatim.
 But, in the future, it may be sectioned off into only parts of the bundle being used.
 That’s possible in the current version of the `.bun` file (so long as you know which files are necessary), but it’s not implemented yet.
-Longer-term, it will include all `import` and `export` of each module inside.
+Long-term, it will include all `import` and `export` of each module inside.

 #### What is the module ID hash?